 People need to remember that firefighters have to not only be able to get to the firehouse in order to do their job of protecting their community, but they have lives of their own that they need to have protection for as well.

 Your valuable service should be rewarded with excellent but affordable auto insurance.
 An auto

 insurance first responder discount is just one reward available to firefighters.

 Of course, a cheap price may not be the best value if you are not getting good coverage.
 State minimum insurance is just that—the minimum.
 If your car is relatively new or an expensive model, you might be better off buying the more thorough coverage even though it does cost more overall.
 Other things to consider:

-- Deductibles will also change the premium rate.
+Auto insurance deductibles will also change the premium rate.
 A higher deductible will lower your overall cost.
 That means that you will pay a higher amount in the event of a covered loss.
-A lower deductible sounds appealing but will cost you more up front.
+A lower deductible sounds appealing but will cost you more upfront.